 Motion Transfer Differences

-Both absorb and isolate motion well.
-In this particular case, I would give the Casper Wave a slight advantage.
+Both absorb and isolate motion well, but in this particular case, I would give the Casper Wave a slight advantage.

 Pick Casper Wave If …

-- You need more support.
-The Wave is thicker and is zoned to support different parts of your body in different ways.
+- You need more support- The Wave is thicker and is zoned to support different parts of the body in different ways.

 Pick Purple If …

-- You are on a budget.
-Purple costs less, so if you can’t decide then it at least gives you the opportunity to save some money.
+- You are on a budget- Purple costs less and is a great value, so if you can’t decide then it at least gives you the opportunity to save some money.

 These two mattresses both offer a unique combination of responsiveness and supportiveness, but each is better suited to different types of sleepers.
 Hopefully this comparison helped you determine which you might prefer.
 Please leave specific questions about the two models in the comments.